devkilyungi/devkilyungi/README.md

 # Hi there, I'm Kilyungi! 👋🏽

 I'm passionate about creating experiences that are easy to use, pleasing to the eye, and meet the user's needs.
-Currently, I'm diving into iOS development with `Swift` and `SwiftUI`.
+Currently, I'm diving into iOS development with `Swift` and `SwiftUI`, and on the side I'm picking up `Rust`.

 🛠️ **Tools of Trade**